sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ### Deploy the Integration Flow

-👉 Once you've configured the externalised parameters, click the `Deploy` button to deploy the integration flow.
+👉 Once you've configured the externalised parameters, choose the `Deploy` button to deploy the integration flow.

 If you are using SAP Integration Suite in the BTP trial environment, it might take a few minutes to deploy the integration flow.
 Also, you might get an error message stating that it has failed to deploy.
 You can safely ignore this error message if it is the first time deploying as it just takes some time the first time you deploy an integration flow.